Tween bedroom makeover with Land of Nod

 The house had just flooded and the kids’ rooms were in shambles.
 Before they moved back in (after staying in a hotel for months), they wanted the kids rooms to be finished, spaces that would make them really happy.
 I had done a nursery and one kid’s room and loved it both times, so I was psyched.
 I’m pretty sure they wanted their other rooms done at the same time, but of course we honed in immediately on the kids’ rooms.
 And we finished them in a few weeks because they were so strangely satisfying.

-Here’s what Grace’s room looked like before:
+Here’s what her room looked like before:

 Well, technically that’s not fair because that is after the flood and even before the new floors.
 Obviously this isn’t where she slept before we redid her room.
 But this is what it looked like when we got our grubby little paws on it so this is my “before” photo.
 Basically, they already had the antique bed, nightstand (which is vintage and I LOVE IT), the dresser, and the Michelle Armas print.
 Everything else was our job to bring in.

-Grace had a pin board where she pinned amazing photos of Hanna Montana’s bedroom, sofas in the shape of ice cream sandwiches, and gummy bear chandeliers, but ultimately what inspired the room was the Michelle Armas large canvas print.
+She had a pin board where she pinned amazing photos of Hanna Montana’s bedroom, sofas in the shape of ice cream sandwiches, and gummy bear chandeliers, but ultimately what inspired the room was the Michelle Armas large canvas print.
 They had just bought it (which was another big clue that we should take this job) and we all loved the amazing colors that were in it.
 So that was the beginning of the design.
 Then as I was brainstorming and pinning for the project I realized I was pinning a ton from Land of Nod, so I approached them and asked if they wanted to partner on this project so I could show how to mix antique and big box store products to create a kid’s room that is totally unique and timeless.

 They were into the idea and off we went.
 The color palette was inspired by the Michelle Armas print and that helped inform the shopping — remember that the easiest/fastest way to create a cohesive room with many different styles it so have a simple color palette.
-So for Grace it was hot pink and aqua, with hits of light pink, yellow, gold, and gray.
+So for her it was hot pink and aqua, with hits of light pink, yellow, gold, and gray.
 We started by painting the room Quartz Stone by Benjamin Moore.

 The curtains are Land of Nod and we bought the blackout curtains from them, too, but had them sewn together instead of doing a double rod because there were a lot of windows.
 Plus, two were close to each other so we didn’t want eight panels in that corner.
 But a word to the wise, even going to a tailor will cost you about $60 each panel just to sew, so it was not a cheap option and I highly recommend doing it yourself.
 Although I’m pretty sure it was worth every penny because she can sleep so much longer, especially on the weekends.